 With over 300 games to choose from, Boardwalk Café and Games is one of the premier locations for experiential entertainment and social gatherings in Abbotsford and the Fraser Valley.
 Featuring the best table-top games alongside handcrafted sandwiches, specialty coffees, local food and treats; our space offers something for everyone.

 Meet Bees, Taste Mead

 How sweet it is.
 Family-owned Campbell’s Gold Honey Farm is a licensed meadery (aka. honey winery), producing a variety of honey wines, or mead.
-They produce ancient mead (the kind you read about in middle age lore), melomels (honey/fruit wines), pyment (honey/grape wine) and more.
+They produce ancient mead (the kind you read about in middle age lore), melomels (honey/fruit wines), and pyment (honey/grape wine).
 Much of the honey used is produced by their very own bees.
 You can even take a tour of the hives and see the industrious bees at work.
 DYK?
 One gram of honey is the life’s work of one honeybee, so your 500 gram tub is 500 bees.
 So lick that honey spoon please, and don’t waste a drop of their hard work.

 Do Wine Tastings